Best Ski-in Ski-Out Resorts in Lake Tahoe

-When we were kids, my parents dropped us off at Squaw Valley to ski ~ & they took off to play golf in Nevada!
-Ha!
-These were the days before “helicopter parenting” was the norm.
+When we were kids, my parents dropped us off at Squaw Valley (which is now known as Palisades Tahoe) to ski ~ & they took off to play golf in Nevada!
 So, while Squaw is known for killer steeps & a MASSIVE amount of terrain: it also works for beginner & intermediate skiers.
-Squaw has around 4,000 ski-able acres across 6 peaks, making it the largest ski resort in California.
-And though it gets crowded, nearby Alpine Meadows is much quieter, & with better protection from the wind.
-So…there’s truly something for everyone here.
+Squaw’s got around 4,000 ski-able acres across 6 peaks, making it the largest ski resort in California.
+And though it gets crowded, nearby Alpine Meadows is much quieter, with better protection from the wind.

-The Village at Squaw Valley is one of the most fun base areas: with ample luxury lodging options.
-My pick for the top ski-in/ski-out here is the Resort at Squaw Creek ($160+).
-This hotel sits on 200 prime acres at Squaw’s base, & the ski lift is just steps from the lodge.
-You’ve also got a first-class spa, championship golf course, activities for kids, heated pools, & a yummy breakfast buffet.
+The Village at Squaw Valley is one of the most fun base areas, with lots of great apres-ski spots.
+And you’ll find plenty of luxury lodging options here too.
+The top ski-in/ski-out at Palisades Tahoe is undoubtedly the Resort at Squaw Creek ($160+) ~ which sits on 200 prime acres at Squaw’s base, with the ski lift just steps from the lodge.
+You’ve also got a first-class spa, championship golf course, activities for kids, heated pools, & a delicious breakfast buffet.

-Squaw Valley is Perfect For = The terrain is great for pretty much everyone ~ but the village excels for those seeking high-end lodging options.
+Squaw Valley is Perfect For = Terrain is great for pretty much everyone ~ but the village excels for those seeking high-end lodging options.

 4) West Shore Cafe & Inn, at Homewood

-Homewood is the smallest ski resort on this list, with 85% of the mountain considered intermediate to expert (+ 5 terrain parks)!
-So, Homewood isn’t the best spot for beginners ~ though they do have a long, 2-mile beginner run called “Rainbow Ridge.”
+Homewood is the smallest ski resort on this list, with 85% of the mountain intermediate to expert (+ 5 terrain parks)!
+So it’s not the best spot for beginners ~ though they do have a long, 2-mile beginner run called “Rainbow Ridge.”
 But you’ll have more fun at Homewood if you’re at least an intermediate skier…then you’ll really be able to appreciate those gorgeous lake views!

-In keeping with the intimate vibe, you’ve got one ski-in/ski-out option here: the West Shore Cafe & Inn, which is located right across the street from Homewood.
-You can’t beat the lake views here, & their lakeside restaurant is wonderful.
-Perfect for romantic getaways ~ less so for families.
+In keeping with the intimate vibe, you’ve got one ski-in/ski-out option here: West Shore Cafe & Inn, which is located right across the street from Homewood’s ski base.
+You’re right on the lake here, & their lakeside restaurant is wonderful.
+Perfect for romantic getaways ~ less for families.

-Homewood is Perfect For = Those seeking a more intimate ski experience, but still with a LOT of variety in (mainly intermediate & expert) terrain!
+Homewood is Perfect For = Those seeking a more intimate ski experience, with mainly intermediate & expert terrain.

 5) One Village Place by Welk, at Northstar

-Finally, we come to Northstar, which may be the best ski resort in Tahoe for families: as 60% of the mountain’s 100 runs are intermediate!
-There are also 8 terrain parks, & if you hate skiing in poor conditions: nowhere in Tahoe is better protected from the wind than Northstar.
+Finally, we come to Northstar, which is the best ski resort in Tahoe for families: 60% of the mountain’s 100 runs are intermediate!
+There are also 8 terrain parks, & if you hate skiing in poor conditions: nowhere in Tahoe is better protected from the wind.
 Throw in an ice skating rink & tons of dining options in the base village, & Northstar is a family-friendly winner.

-There are 4 ski-in/ski-out hotels at Northstar, but my pick is One Village Place by Welk.
-Rooms here are upscale & spacious villas, with kitchens & living rooms ~ & the gondola is literally 20 feet from the ski storage: & it’s all enclosed & covered…making for an uber-easy ski-in/ski-out experience!
+There are four ski-in/ski-out hotels at Northstar, but my top pick is One Village Place by Welk.
+Rooms are upscale & spacious villas, with kitchens & living rooms ~ & the gondola is literally 20 feet from ski storage: & it’s all enclosed & covered…making for an uber-easy ski-in/ski-out experience!